tdurouchoux/dsview_vault/topics/Model/RankGPT.md

 type: Model
 ---

-A re-ranking model that explores the use of large language models for document ranking.
+A re-ranking model that utilizes large language models for document ranking in a zero-shot fashion.